-Having shared my experience of implementing microservices in a serverless style in my previous blogs, let me dive in a level deeper sharing design considerations to be aware of for each component of our microservices.
+Having shared my experience of implementing microservices in a serverless style in my previous blogs, let me dive into a level deeper sharing design considerations to be aware of for each component of our microservices.
 The focus of this blog will be understanding the right way of designing NoSQL Dynamo tables, which in my opinion is a pre-requisite before I share my learnings on how to approach event-driven architecture.
 More on that in my future blogs.
 Let’s use the below simple diagram as a starting point to discuss DynamoDb.
 I will be extending this design in my future blogs as I touch one service at a time and the role it plays in an event-driven serverless architecture.

 II.
 Isn't DynamoDB just another database?